Klipper3d/klipper/docs/Resonance_Compensation.md

 No, `input_shaper` feature has pretty much no impact on the print times by itself.
 However, the value of `max_accel` certainly does (tuning of this parameter described in [this section](#selecting-max_accel)).

+### Should I enable and tune input shaper for Z axis?

+Most of the users are not likely to see improvements in the quality of the prints directly, much unlike X and Y shapers.
+However, users of delta printers, printers with flying gantry, or printers with heavy moving beds may be able to increase the `max_z_accel` and `max_z_velocity` kinematics limits and thus get faster Z movements.
+This can be especially useful e.g. for toolchangers, but also when Z-hops are enabled in slicer.
+And in general, after enabling Z input shaper many users will hear that Z axis operates more smoothly, which may increase the comfort of printer operation, and may somewhat extend lifespan of Z axis parts.

 ## Technical details